Developer-Autodesk/forge.learning/docs/viewer/java.md

 ![](_media/java/Eclipse_root_empty.png)

-JAVA EE web app usually generates an entry file `.jsp` instead `.html`, but for this tutorial let's just use `.html` for simplicity.
+Java EE web app usually generates an entry file `.jsp` instead `.html`, but for this tutorial let's just use `.html` for simplicity.

 - `/`: `.html` (or `.jsp` for other projects)
 - `/js`: `.js`